SoyeongKimm/100DaysOfCodeChallenge/README.md

 I am joining the challenge with Swift and iOS App development.
 I am studying to become a developer and following the course [iOS & Swift - The Complete iOS App Development Bootcamp](https://www.udemy.com/course/ios-13-app-development-bootcamp/) by Angela Yu who is the best instructor ever!

-In this repository, I will log the progress of my development journey for 100 days.
+In this repository, I will log the progress of my coding journey for 100 days.
 Let's get coding!

 ### Contents